angela-tylee/todo-app-react/README.md

 ### Built with

 - React
-- Redux
 - Vite

 ### What I learned

-- Redux
+- Handle basic state changes from JavaScript to using React.

 ### Continued development

-- extend input field width
-- add `.list-item p` text wrap
-- identify duplicated tasks
+- Identify duplicated tasks
-- undo delete task
+- Show task prompt on change

 ### Useful resources